 For graduate students: only your academic program, with agreement from the Graduate Division, can readmit you.
 Students in clinical programs (e.g. Optometry) may need additional approval by the Patient Care Review Committee to ensure they are ready to perform clinical work along with their academics.

 Once your health has stabilized and you are ready to return to school please take the following steps:

-- Ask the medical care providers in charge of your treatment to provide information and documentation of your health status.
-You will need to sign a Release of Information Form for your provider(s) to be submitted with a Health Evaluation Form for Medical Clearance or copies of your complete medical records.
+- Please ask your medical care provider*s in charge of your treatment to complete and submit a Health Evaluation Form for Medical Clearance or copies of your complete medical records.

 - Contact your School or College to make sure you are clear on all DEADLINES and required paperwork.

 Who grants a request for a medical withdrawal and readmission eligibility?

 Initial review of a medical withdrawal request is done by the Medical Withdrawal Coordinator at UHS.
 Many withdrawal recommendations are made by the Coordinator; however repeat requests, appeals, complicated withdrawals and most requests for medical clearance and retroactive action are reviewed by the UCB Medical Withdrawal Committee.
 The Committee is comprised of the UHS medical director, UHS managers from the Counseling and Social Services units and the medical withdrawal coordinator; campus administrators representing key Colleges, Student Affairs Case management, the Graduate Division, and the Berkeley International Office.